openl10n/openl10n-vagrant/README.md

 git clone https://github.com/openl10n/openl10n.git
 ```

-Or if you already have cloned it, just create the link to the correct location:
+or if you already have cloned it, just create the link to the correct location:

 ```shell
 ln -s ../openl10n openl10n